aglab2/tutorials/ma2.md

 RMG is no longer supported.
 Please use Parallel Launcher.

 To import the savefile, right click on "ma2" and select "Import Project64 savefile".
 Go to "Save" folder near RMG.exe and select file "MARIO ADVENTURE 2-_______.sra".
-Your savefile should be imported. _Note that this guide won't work until falcobuster fixes a bug in Parallel Launcher save importing._
+Your savefile should be imported.

 ### Luna Mupen64PlusAE on Android